Review · 12 min read

 Reserve your free seat before the cohort fills

-Get My Free Seat → 5 days · 90 min/day · No credit card requiredDay 3 — The AI sales machine
+Get My Free Seat → 5 days · 90 min/day · No credit card requiredDay 3 — The One-Person Marketing Machine

 Pros, cons, and what surprised me